Who will be the next MVT?

 GCM's Most Valuable Technician Award is presented in partnership with Foley United.
-The 2017 finalists listed below were selected by a panel of industry judges from all submitted nominations.
+Finalists are selected by a panel of industry judges from all submitted nominations.

 Barona Creek Golf Club in Lakeside, Calif.